 Adoption Tool Dashboard

-Upon first access, your dashboard will display a default cadence for Higg FEM, Higg FSLM*, and Higg BRM.
+The first time you open the Adoption Tool, your dashboard will display a default cadence for Higg FEM, Higg FSLM*, and Higg BRM.

-Expanded accounts have the added functionality to create multiple custom cadences.
-This feature provides the flexibility needed to set up cadences that are different from the tool’s Default cadences and that reflect the account’s specific module tracking needs.
+The custom cadence feature provides the flexibility needed to set up cadences that are different from the tool’s Default cadences and that reflect the account’s specific module tracking needs.

 Here are some examples of cadence criteria:

-- Module Type – manage separate cadences for Higg FEM completion, Facility Preview submission, Higg FSLM completion, and Higg BRM completion.
+- Module Type – manage separate cadences for Higg FEM completion, Facility Foundations submission, Higg FSLM completion, and Higg BRM completion.

 - Verification – in the case that you require only a subset of your value chain partners to get their assessments verified and complete vFEM or vFSLM, you may want to create a new cadence for these accounts that is separate from the accounts that are only required to complete the self-assessment, without verification.